mirzaakhi/HR-Job-Description-Tool/README.md

 # Job Description Tool with Chatbot

 ## Overview
-The **Job Description Tool with Chatbot** is a **Streamlit-based application** designed to generate comprehensive job descriptions using ChatGPT.
-It allows users to create, refine, and download job descriptions tailored to specific criteria such as responsibilities, qualifications, and skills, for any kind of job.
+The Job Description Tool with Chatbot is a Streamlit-based application designed to generate comprehensive job descriptions using ChatGPT.
+Users can create, refine, and download job descriptions customized to specific criteria, such as responsibilities, qualifications, and skills.

 ## Features
 - **Job Summary**: Overview of the job position.